Renofa Yamaguchi FC

 Renofa Yamaguchi FC (レノファ山口, Renofa Yamaguchi Efu Shī) is a Japanese professional football club based in Yamaguchi, the capital of Yamaguchi Prefecture.
-They currently play in the J2 League, the second tier of professional football in Japan's football league system.
+They set to play in J3 League from 2026–27, the third tier of professional football in Japan's football league system after relegation from J2 League in 2025.

 History

 The original football team consisted of a group of teaching staff who were based within Yamaguchi prefecture, a team called Yamaguchi Prefecture Teachers Football Club (山口県サッカー教員団, Yamaguchi-ken sakkā kyōin dan), often abbreviated to Yamaguchi Teachers or Yamaguchi KFC (compare Tochigi S.C. and Gainare Tottori, who started as teachers' clubs and are now members of the J.League).

 In February 2006, the Yamaguchi Football Association eyed the placement of a team from Yamaguchi in the J.League.
 Setting its heart of operations at Yamaguchi Teachers, a new football club was established.
 At the same time, a public appeal was made to name the new club, with Renofa Yamaguchi F.C. being decided in March of the same year.
 The word renofa is a wasei-eigo, a combination of three English words: renovation, fight, and fine.

 Without a specified home ground, the team played Chūgoku league matches across a number of different venues within the prefecture, including Yamaguchi Ishin Park Stadium, Yamaguchi Kirara Expo Memorial Park, Onoda Football Park, Shunan City Athletic Stadium, and Yamaguchi Football Park.
 Now however, home games are played at Yamaguchi Ishin Park Stadium.

 Though structured with a hometown manager and local players, sponsored by local business and enterprises, and local action plans within the local community, Renofa Yamaguchi F.C. is aiming for a national future in the J.League.